OfficeDev/office-js-docs-pr/docs/reference/manifest/extendedoverrides.md

 # Description element

-Specifies the full URL for a JSON-formatted file that extends the manifest.
+Specifies the full URLs for a JSON-formatted files that extend the manifest.

 **Add-in type:** Task pane